givo/nested-crud/README.md

 * supoort for `after` and `before` middlewares.
 * mongoose
 * `filter` and `limit` support in `ItemsManager<T>`
+* support for `HTTP-Patch`

 ## How does it works

-The special thing about this library is the fact that you can nest collections within collection.
+The special thing about this library is the fact that you can nest collections within collections.
 The library knows how to propagate within your collections untill it reaches the desired resource, for example:

 ```
 GET /users/15/books/4/pages/1
 ```

-First the library will get the user with id `15` from a registered `users` collection, then the book with id `4` from the user's books collection and finally will get the page with id `1` from the book's pages collection.
+First the library will get the user with id `15` from a registered `users` collection, then book with id `4` from the user's books collection and finally will get the page with id `1` from the book's pages collection.

-The same behavior will take place for the other HTTP requests..
+The same behavior will take place for all other HTTP requests..

 The magic is done by using an OOP aproach.
 You simply need to implement two interfaces:

 * `ICrudCollection` in your collection
 * `ICrudItem` in each item within a collection

-Then simply register your collection using `cruder.collection()` (new name will be chosen in the near future)
+Then register your collection using `cruder.collection()` (new name will be chosen in the near future)

 ## Examples